-- Works collaboratively with the CFO on the annual budget, volume projections, equipment planning, staffing and cost control initiatives.
+- Works collaboratively with CFO on annual budget, volume projections, equipment planning, staffing and cost control initiatives.

 - Works collaboratively with members of the Leadership Team to assure achievement of annual business strategic goals and objectives.

-- Works collaboratively with the CEO on grant writing initiatives as directed by the CEO.
+- Works collaboratively with CEO on grant writing initiatives as directed by the CEO.

 - Ensure compliance with all HRSA regulations/requirements, PCMH and Joint Commission.